 These statistics come from a study by tax investigation insurance company PFP who have said that this tougher stance is increasing pressure on many SME’s.
 VAT accounts for 49% of the extra tax received via investigations into SME’s by the compliance team at HMRC, this is a rise of 4% on the previous tax year.

-Inquiries by HMRC are costly, time-consuming and usually very disruptive for SME’s who may not have plans in place to deal with long tax investigations.
-So with these kinds of investigations set to continue under HMRC’s new tougher stance, SME’s will need to make sure they are fully compliant.
+Inquiries by HMRC are costly, time-consuming and usually very disruptive for SMEs who may not have plans in place to deal with lengthy tax investigations.
+So, with these kinds of investigations set to continue under HMRC’s new, stricter stance, SMEs will need to make sure they are fully compliant.

 “It’s clear from the high tax take that the Revenue has found investigations into SMEs to be fruitful, and therefore it is likely that this focus on smaller organisations will continue.
 In order to avoid scrutiny, SMEs must make sure they are filing their returns correctly, so as not to incur a hefty fine.”

-As VAT can raise a lot of extra revenue, HMRC are prepared to go through the long and costly process if they think they stand a good chance of recouping unpaid tax and any additional money in fines.
-HMRC make use of their Connect database to identify those who may be underpaying on their tax and they can use tactics such as accelerated payment notices and property raids if necessary.
+As VAT can raise a lot of extra revenue, HMRC are prepared to go through the lengthy and costly process if they think they stand a good chance of recouping unpaid tax, and any additional money in fines.
+In their crackdown, HMRC make use of their Connect database to identify those who may be underpaying on their tax, and they can use tactics such as accelerated payment notices and property raids if necessary.

-So while HMRC steps up in its tackling of unpaid tax bills, it is important that businesses, big and small, are aware of their tax responsibilities.
-Always make sure you file returns on time and inform HMRC of any changes or updates and for further information on how you should handle your tax, speak to your accountant.
+So, while HMRC steps up in its crackdown on unpaid tax bills, it is important that businesses, big and small, are aware of their tax responsibilities.
+Always make sure you file returns on time and inform HMRC of any changes or updates.
+If you need further information on how you should handle your tax, speak to your accountant.